ParthaPRay/Indian_Knowledge_Forum/README.md

 # Popular_Research_Ancient_India

-This repository contains various initiatives and published works on the campaign **"Everyday Research"** of research popularization among young masses in the world.
+This repository contains various initiatives and published works on the campaign **"Everyday Research"** of research popularization among young masses in the world based on Bhartiya sanatan gyan, vigyan, sahitya, shilpa, krishti, sanskriti.

 # Indian Knowledge Systems